scylladb/sphinx-scylladb-theme/docs/source/contribute/contribute-theme.rst

 To initialize a Python development environment for this project:

 #.
-Make sure you have Python version 3.7 or later installed.
+Make sure you have Python 3.7 or later installed.
 #.  `Install Poetry <https://python-poetry.org/docs/>`_.

-#.
-Initialize a virtual environment with:

-    ..  code-block:: console

-        poetry install

-    This will create an environment outside of the project directory, somewhere under ``~/Library/Caches/pypoetry/virtualenvs/``.
-    You'll see the path in installation logs.

-#.
-Activate the virtual environment for current shell session:

-    ..  code-block:: console

-        poetry shell

-    Alternatively, if you use PyCharm, you can configure the project to use this environment as the default Python interpreter.
-    PyCharm doesn't detect Poetry (yet), so just use the "virtualenv" option and provide the full path to the environment.

 Previewing the theme locally
 ----------------------------